velotraveler/potraceroute/README.md

 in a heavily firewalled environment.
 TCP traceroute was the best way to check if a connection was being blocked by a firewall, but the Windows, Solaris, and AIX hosts on our network only supported UDP or ICMP traceroute.
-As I didn't have the option of installing my own binaries on the hosts I was asked to troubleshoot, I wrote a traceroute utility in Python that I could easily copy onto the target computer (via cut/paste if necessary).
+Installing binaries on the hosts I was asked to troubleshoot was not an option, so I wrote a traceroute utility in Python that could be easily copied onto the target computer, via copy/paste if necessary.

 ## FEATURES
-* single Python 2.7 file runs on Linux, MacOS, NetBSD, FreeBSD, Windows 10, Android (with root access, tested on LineageOS 14.1 with QPython 2.5.0).
+* single Python 2.7 file runs on Linux, MacOS, NetBSD, FreeBSD, Windows 10, Android (root access needed, tested on LineageOS 14.1 with QPython 2.5.0).
 Solaris, AIX and OpenBSD should also work but have not been tested yet.
 * supports TCP/UDP/ICMP traceroute
 * says what kind of traceroute is being run and to what port, so there's